Semantics-of-Sustainability/2022-12-09-workshop/paper-draft.md

 For instance, have there models been trained for similar use cases and/or on similar data in terms of domain, size etc.?
 If they have had good results, a similar architecture should be a good choice.

 In the context of historic language models, however, another important question is: should the temporal aspect be encoded into the model explicitly?
-Rosin et al. (2022) add an additional attention matrix to encode the chronological information.
-TempoBERT (Rosin & Radinsky, 2022), on the other hand, applies a standard BERT architecture -- after manipulating the text in the training data so that it contains temporal information.
-They show that downstream tasks such as semantic shift detection and sentence time prediction benefit significantly from this method.
+Part 5 below elaborates on this point.

 Another direction relevant in future research points towards models developed for applications outside of NLP.
 Stable Diffusion (Rombach et al., 2022) is a generative text-to-image model; techniques developed there could be adapted for (application-specific) language modelling and/or multimodel models.